v0lp3/mfc-j430w/README.md

 ## To do

-- [ ] Implement multi page scan for ADF
+- [x] Implement multi page scan for ADF
+- [ ] Improve ADF scan with multithread
 - [ ] Add flag to output compressed image

 ## Credits